Chart Color Schemes

 Taigum has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Six projects have been identified by AreaSearch as potentially impacting the area.
+AreaSearch has identified six infrastructure projects that could significantly impact a particular area's performance.
 These include Taigum Gardens Estate (Stage 3 & 4), The Mills Taigum Precinct, Taigum Square Shopping Centre Redevelopment, and Carseldine Village - 5-Star Green Star Community.

 Professional plan users can use the search below to filter and access additional projects.